 After reading an article on Travelfish about the trek, I opted to book with Golden Lily Guesthouse.
 The author had a great experience booking through them and I liked the sound of trekking an alternative route that most of the other trekking companies don’t offer.

-I chose the three day trekking Kalaw to Inle Lake option and paid my $36 that would include the guide, food and accommodation for three days.
-It even included the boat ride from where the trek ended on Inle Lake, over to the main tourist village of Nyaung Shwe.
+I chose the three day Kalaw to Inle Lake trek option and paid my $36 that would include the guide, food and accommodation for three days.
+It even included the boat trip from where the trek ended on Inle Lake, over to the main tourist village of Nyaung Shwe.

 After an afternoon and evening spent exploring sleepy Kalaw, I met my Guide, Sonny, at the Golden Lily Guesthouse bright and early.